 There are many types of contamination, such as radiological, biological, or chemical in nature.

-Even at some places, people also drop-dead bodies in water which gets decomposed, and the river water gets contaminated.
-When this contaminated water is drunk by people, it leads to health hazards.
+Even at some places, people also drop-dead bodies in the water, which gets decomposed, and the river water gets contaminated.
+When people drink this contaminated water, it leads to health hazards.

-The air pollution is caused by the industrial vapors coming out from the chimneys, the loud horns of the vehicles, the high sound of the loudspeakers, etc.
+Air pollution is caused by the industrial vapours coming out from the chimneys, the loud horns of the vehicles, the high sound of the loudspeakers, etc.

-All these practices are now in observation of the government.
+All these practices are now under observation by the government.
 Crackers are banned in many cities to stop air and sound pollution.

 Comparison Table